Conditions Inflammation of the inner lining of the heart (endocarditis)

 The person may also experience symptoms that indicate a problem with the heart.
 These include:

-If the inflammation progresses, the following signs may be visible on the skin:
+If the inflammation progresses, symptoms include the following distinctive skin changes:

 What causes endocarditis?

-Infective endocarditis is almost always caused by bacteria – usually streptococcal and staphylococcal bacteria.
+Endocarditis is almost always caused by bacteria – mainly staphylococcal, streptococcal and enterococcal bacteria.
 The most common type of bacteria to cause endocarditis is Staphylococcus aureus.

 What factors increase the risk of developing endocarditis?